Autonomous cargo ship: Technology

 Autonomous ships achieve autonomy by the use of technologies similarly found in autonomous cars and autopilots.
 Sensors provide data with the help of infrared and visual spectrum cameras supplemented by radar, sonar, lidar, GPS and AIS which will be able to supply data for navigational use.
 Other data such as meteorological data and deep-sea navigation and traffic systems from onshore locations will help the vessel plot a safe course.
 The data would then be processed by artificial intelligence systems either on board the vessel itself or at an onshore location, proposing an optimal route and decision pattern.

 The data from sensors listed above are processed by several systems, that is, autonomous navigation system, optical surveillance and analysis system, coordinated motion control system, engine controls, technical monitoring systems and human interfaces (remote control station and interfaces onboard).

 Potential benefits

 Operational safety

-According to a study conducted by Allianz in 2018, it is estimated that between 75% and 96% of maritime-related accidents are caused by human error such as employee fatigue, personal judgement errors, negligence and inadequate training.
-Human error caused a reported 2,712 casualties in 2018, costing $1.6B in losses from 2011 to 2016 with cargo ships accounting for 56% of all vessels lost.
+A study by Allianz in 2018 estimated that between 75% and 96% of maritime-related accidents are caused by human error, due to employee fatigue, personal judgement errors, negligence and/or inadequate training.
+Human error caused a reported 2,712 casualties in 2018, and cost $1.6 billion in losses from 2011 to 2016; cargo ships accounted for 56% of all vessels lost.
 Working on deck, for example during mooring operations, is estimated to be 5 to 16 times more dangerous than jobs onshore.
-Several argue that by introducing fully autonomous and semi-autonomous ships, it will reduce the number and severity of these accidents due to both a lack of crew on-board and the better performance that autonomous systems delivers.
+Several argue that the introduction of fully autonomous and semi-autonomous ships will reduce the number and severity of these accidents due to both a lack of crew on board and the better performance that autonomous systems deliver.